zodb/relstorage/README.txt

     python2.4 setup.py install --install-lib=${INSTANCE_HOME}/lib/python

-RelStorage requires a version of ZODB with the invalidation polling patch applied.
+RelStorage requires a version of ZODB that is aware of MVCC storages.
+ZODB 3.9 supports RelStorage without any patches.
+ZODB 3.7 and 3.8 can support RelStorage if you first apply a patch to ZODB.
 You can get versions of ZODB with the patch already applied here:

     http://packages.willowrise.org